 Blue Dog State Fish Hatchery

-Management of our state's fishing waters was an early priority.
-A "pike hatchery" was built on Lake Kampeska in 1916.
-In 1929 a pike hatchery was built on the shores of Pickerel Lake.
+Management of South Dakota's fishing waters was an early priority.
+A pike hatchery was built on Lake Kampeska, near Watertown, in 1916.
+In 1929, a pike hatchery was built on the shores of Pickerel Lake.

 Waubay, SD 57273